 Our planning journey started when our architect, Jeremy Bradley from CAD, submitted the first draft (featured here) of our plans as a pre-planning application.
 We concluded this was wise to get the plans in front of planning as early as possible.
 In theory, establishes if they’d have any objections in principle, however, we made two mistakes:

 Tip 1: Submit everything by email and follow up all interactions.
 Post adds a higher risk and further delays.
 When submitting anything, call and chase it!
 Be proactive and ensure anything that needs paying is paid at the earliest opportunity.
 Planning are ‘busy’, and we speculated delaying sending out bills is a great stall tactic providing an additional buffer for their workflow.
 Chasing also confirms planning have you on their system, and your application’s dates will reflect this.
-Thus avoiding a three week delay like we suffered.
+Therefore avoiding a three week delay…

 Tip 2: Be aware that planning officially have ten working days to respond to email, and two days to return an answerphone message.
 This doesn’t mean they do.
 It just means they should, and that they have ten days worth of email and two days worth of answerphone messages in a backlog.
-I imagine this isn’t relaxing or productive.
-It is no wonder they can sound stressed and claim to be too busy.
-Log everything and, as with Tip 1’s chase everything, use this log to backup when you sent things and when you are due an answer.
-Our experience shows if you don’t do this planning are quite prepared to ignore you and forget you’d like to build a house this decade.
+I imagine this isn’t relaxing, managable or productive.
+Log everything, use this log to backup when you sent things and are due an answer.
+It’s up to you to manage this.

 The Pre-planning (lack of) feedback meant Jeremy submitted our plans largely unchanged, and we crossed our fingers.
 Learning from pre-planning, the minute we received an email with we rang and used the application number to pay our fees.
 This meant our application was registered on the 30th May with a decision date of the 18th July.

 As part of the planning process applications are sent to local Parish Councils.
 Each applicant is given two minutes to introduce their plans before the Parish Council discuss and vote to support, or not, the application.
 Both Jeremy (Architect) and Richard (Builder) offered to represent our case.
-However, Sarah and I elected to attend and represent ourselves with Sarah speaking.
+However, Sarah and I elected to attend and represent ourselves.
 Sarah did a great job and gained unanimous approval and support on Tuesday 8th July.

 Before rejecting plans planners provide the Parish Council with their reasons and see if the Parish will support the rejection.
 Thankfully, the Parish said no. Jinny Clark championed our case.
 Without Jinny, the support of our neighbours, and the parish our plans simply would have been rejected.
 We owe them all a lot of thanks!